 Property Tax Rates

-The following chart shows the tax levies set by the District each year along with proposed rates for the 2023-24 year.
-These rates will be finalized after a Truth in Taxation Hearing to be held on August 1, 2023 at 6:00 PM at the Granite School District Offices (2500 S. State Street).
+The following chart shows the tax levies set by the District each year along with proposed rates for the 2024-25 year.

 The rate for the State Basic School Levy is set each year by the State Legislature in the legislative session held between January and March.
 Granite School District has no control over this property tax rate and must levy the tax in order to receive Minimum Basic School Program funding from the State each year.
 All revenues received from the Basic School Levy result in less state funding to the District, as a the State contribution to the Basic School Program is reduced by funds received through this property tax.